oddstream/gosol/README.md

 Some variants (eg Freecell or Forty Thieves) only allow you to move one card at a time.
 Moving several cards between piles requires you to move them, one at a time, via an empty pile or cell.
 Enabling power moves automates this, allowing multi-card moves between piles.
 The number of cards you can move is calculated from the number of empty piles and cells (if any).

+#### Relax games

+Many games can be made a little easier by removing the constraint that a card of a particular rank (usually a King) must the first card placed on an empty tableau pile.

+The statistics for relaxed games are recorded separately.

+Toggling this will abandon the current game (so it will not count as a loss) and restart it.

 #### Extra colors